CITY OF STOKE-ON-TRENT SIXTH FORM COLLEGE – MEMBERS’ PEN PORTRAITS

 Joan is also a member of the Trustee Board of Stoke-on-Trent Citizens Advice Bureau.

-Revd Geoffrey E Eze was appointed to the Corporation in January 2013.
-He is the Sixth form College Chaplain and has been so since he was installed as Team Vicar of All Saints Church in Hanley in February 2012.
-Originally from the East End of London.
-Revd Eze has established a number of educational chaplaincies in central Stoke.
+Geoffrey is the Sixth form College Chaplain and has been so since he was installed as Team Vicar of All Saints Church in Hanley in February 2012.
+Originally from the East End of London, Revd Eze has established a number of educational chaplaincies in central Stoke.
 In addition he has developed a number of community projects based around the strong links which he has with the local council and other community bodies in Stoke-on-Trent.
 He is currently developing a project with Heritage Lottery Funding to develop the interior of All Saints Church so that it will be a functional community hub for residents of Joiners Square.

 Revd Eze is also a keen jazz pianist and enjoys gardening and photography.